joshydavid/information-security-study-notes/security-interview-questions/network-level-and-logging.md

 - TCP is more secure because it establishes a connection, ensures reliable data delivery, and checks for errors.
 - UDP does not offer the same reliability or error correction.

-## Explain what information is added to a packet at each stop of the 7-layer OSI model

-Each layer in the OSI model adds specific headers to a packet:

-- Physical Layer: Bit-level data.
-- Data Link Layer: Frame headers (MAC addresses).
-- Network Layer: IP header (IP addresses).
-- Transport Layer: TCP/UDP header (port numbers).
-- Session Layer: Session data.
-- Presentation Layer: Encryption or data transformation.
-- Application Layer: Data relevant to the application (HTTP, FTP).